serenity-health/roadmap/README.md

 [See the roadmap »](https://github.com/orgs/serenity-health/projects/1)

 **Security and privacy**
-Please do not create a public github issue.
+Please do not create a public github issue for concerns regarding application security and privacy.
 If you discover a potential security issue in a serenity application we ask that you notify our support team by sending your report privately to support@serenity.health.
 Please do not create a public github issue.

 # FAQs